ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ### Server State

-Every MIMI server is a publication point for users' key material, via the `keyMaterial` endpoint discussed in fetch-key-material.
+Every MIMI server is a publication point for users' key material, via the `keyMaterial` endpoint discussed in fetch-key-material [TODO: link].
 To support this endpoint, the server stores a set of KeyPackages, where each KeyPackage belongs to a specific user and device.